OneEase/Website/docs/easelock/app.md

 And then, of course, there's the possibility of adding even more features to the system.
 Maybe we could add support for multiple doors or integrate with other smart home devices.
 The possibilities are endless, and I'm excited to see where this project will take us in the future.

+## Frequently Asked Questions

+### Relay Connection Conundrum: NO or NC?

+Initially, I connected the output wires to the common and NO (Normally Open) side of the relay, assuming it was the correct configuration.
+My reasoning was that the switch would be voltage-free initially, and then we would apply voltage to it.

+### The App's Unexpected Behavior

+Interestingly, the app now briefly disconnects the switch and then reconnects it to the NC side.
+This is the opposite of what I initially expected, but fortunately, the app and all switches now work seamlessly together.